Kyiv River Port: Port infrastructure

-Freight and shipbuilding infrastructure

-Passenger infrastructure

 Kyiv River Port boasts more than 20 riverboat stairway-equipped moorings on the several kilometer-long embankment, all of which are reserved for passenger and leisure vessels.
 From April through October, there is a daily leisure navigation in the port, facilitated by various private operators.

-Passenger terminal of the port

 In 1953–1961 a new passenger terminal was built on the Poshtova Square by the architects V. Gopkalo, V. Ladny, and others.
 The building has a mast-like tower which resembled a steamboat tower.